PKU-ASAL/NoDrop/README.md

 # Auditing Frameworks Need Resource Isolation: A Systematic Study on the Super Producer Threat to System Auditing and Its Mitigation
-Prototype source code for the NPDROP research paper, presented at USENIX Security 2023.
+Prototype source code for the NODROP research paper, presented at USENIX Security 2023.
 This paper is available at https://www.usenix.org/conference/usenixsecurity23/presentation/jiang-peng.
 If you find this repository useful, please cite our paper/repository.

 We evaluated the event dropping, application performance slowdown and the running overhead of NODROP under different hardware configurations.
 Due to space limitations of the paper, we have included some results in **Appendix.pdf** in this GitHub repository as mentioned in our paper.